Vintage BMW Motorcycle Owners

 5. NEVER try to adjust the carburetors without FIRST knowing that the ignition timing is proper, & valve clearances are correct.
 NEVER make the final adjustment of the carburetors without a thorough engine warmup.
 Garage warmup is NOT adequate except for initial adjustments.
 Go for a minimum 10 mile ride!
 If you can not do a ride, then use a large fan to keep the engine from overheating; run the engine at about 1500 rpm for 10 minutes.

 6. Float level: The original method of adjusting the float level (single piece floats) is to have the carburetor upside down & the float structure NOT doing anything but lightly kissing the float needle (certainly not being finger-pressed to move the float needle spring loaded tit, used on all later models).
 That method is NOT needed, but can be done on the workbench if the carburetor is being overhauled or otherwise worked on off the bike.
 A good method, when the carburetor is already on the engine, is to turn the gas off, remove ONE bowl, then turn gas on.
 Lift the float slowly & gently, until the gas JUST BARELY shuts off.
 At that point the top of the float should be parallel with the bottom of the carburetor casting.
 Double-check this by LOWERING the float quite slowly ...until the fuel just BARELY starts to flow.
 The approximate same parallelness should exist.
 You should do this second step (or, do it as the first & only step) due to the spring loaded plunger at the lower end of some of the float needles; as well as some variations in the sloppiness of the float needle & floats hinge pin.
 It eliminates errors.
 In a rare case that you find the float needle plunger tit (most models have that type of float needle) frozen up, fix that, usually with a new float needle.
+An alternative method of checking float adjustment is that the fuel level should be half-way in the bowl from the gasket.

 If you experience surging or similar running-out-of-fuel effects at FAST and high throttle cruising, & you open the gas cap ...with no help after 10 or 15 seconds, ...& fuel filters & actual fuel flow HAVE BEEN PROPERLY CHECKED to be OK ...then you may have the adjustment of the floats for fuel level to be too low:

-Actual bowl fuel level check:
+Actual bowl fuel level check: (and, the alternative method too)

 Turn the fuel off, remove one float bowl, empty its fuel into the tank (look for globules of water, if any, toss the fuel someplace, like your cleaning tank or can), replace the bowl, turn gas on, allow bowl to fill (10 to 15 seconds), turn gas off, THEN remove bowl quickly & squarely.
 Measure the fuel depth from the center bottom to the fuel top.
 I suggest using a thin, narrow, machinists steel rule.
 Do your best to have the bowl sitting flat & level on its base, & estimate the best you can with #1 eyeball (yes, will still be meniscus errors), the exact height of the fuel from the bottom.
 For the 32 mm carburetors (except early /5 motorcycles, which have their own article, https://bmwmotorcycletech.info/earlybingR75CV.htm, use 24 mm fuel height.
 For the 40 mm carburetors, use 28 mm fuel height.
 If your find your gas level quite high, and you DID set the float adjustment properly for fuel flow/stop, float top parallel with the body, then the one-piece white float unit may be bad.
 Information on the floats is posted in a companion article on this website, https://bmwmotorcycletech.info/bing-floats.htm.
 Refer to that article for information on removing/replacing the float.
 The stock floats last about 30K, sometimes considerably more.
 ALWAYS replace the float needle at that same time.